This page describes how to implement

 aeon is structured along modules encompassing specific learning tasks,

-e.g., forecasting or time series classification.
+e.g., forecasting or time series classification, with a class structure to reflect that.

 aeon extension templates?#